poole/poole/_posts/2014-01-02-introducing-poole.md

 ### Browser support

-Poole and it's themes are by preference a forward-thinking project.
+Poole and its themes are by preference a forward-thinking project.
 In addition to the latest versions of Chrome, Safari (mobile and desktop), and Firefox, it is only compatible with Internet Explorer 9 and above.

 ### Download